10 Ways to Fix Windows 10 File Explorer Won’t Open

-You Might Be Facing: System Service Exception Error
+See Also: System Service Exception Error

 How to Fix Windows 10 File Explorer Won’t Open

-3. Right-click on “Quick access” and choose “options.”
+3. Right-click on “Quick access” and choose “Options.”

 5. Right-click on the blank area and select New>>Shortcut.